Santa Barbara Government Vehicle Accident Lawyers

 Government tort claims can easily be rejected due to a minor filing error or a lack of evidence.
 However, when you work with the team of experienced lawyers at NordstrandBlack PC, you can trust that your claim will be handled by a diligent and knowledgeable law firm.

-Compassionate and Professional Representation for Santa Barbara Accident Victims
+Compassionate and Professional Representation for Santa Barbara Car Accident Victims

-The team at NordstrandBlack PC has more than 40 years of combined experienced in the law.
+The team at NordstrandBlack PC has decades of experienced in the law.
 We have successfully represented many clients who were injured due to negligent government workers.
 We can review your case in a free consultation and thoroughly investigate your accident to determine which government entity is liable for your injuries.
 To speak with an experienced Santa Barbara personal injury lawyer, contact NordstrandBlack PC at (866) 298-2041.